Jorch72/YAMSWiki/Planned-features.md

 These are features YAMS will **definitely** have:

   * Upload and download of world
-  * Automatic backup to Zip/Tar/etc with retention policies and access from the admin panel to your backups
+  * Backup retention policies and access from the admin panel to your backups
   * Upload and support of plugins (either bukkit or official mod support)
   * Selection of popular map generators for generating new worlds.
   * Bukkit mod support: as long as Mojang don't get mod support out before then